Micheal-Aguilar/Micro-two-shot/README.md

 The shoe api will have the following routes:

-- `http:localhost:8080/api/shoes` This route is to get the list of all shoes.
+- `http:localhost:8080/api/shoes` This route is used to get the list of all shoes.
 - `http:localhost:8080/api/bin/bin_id/shoes` This route is used to get the list of all shoes contained in a specific bin.
 - `http:localhost:8080/api/shoes/shoe_id` This route will be used to delete a certain shoe.

 ## Hats microservice

 The Hats Microservice is a RESTful API that provides information about various types of hats.
 This service allows users to retrieve data on different hat styles, their attributes, and related information.It also provides a RESTful API for retrieving information about hats.
 You can make HTTP requests to the provided endpoints to access the data.The Poller file will get data from the wardrobe api to get the list of locations the hats are in.
-Each location will be created in the hats api.The Hats api will have the following routes : "api/hats". this route goes into the data and get the list of all the hats.
-To get the route for the shoes in a specific location you would use "api/location/location_id.hats".
-To be able to delete a hat from the database you would use this route "api/hats/hat_id" to be able to do that.
+Each location will be created in the hats api.

+The Hats api will have the following routes :
+- `http:localhost:8090/api/hats` This route goes into the data and gets the list of all the hats.
+- `http:localhost:8090/api/location/location_id/hats`  To get the route for the hats in a specific location
+- `http:localhost:8090/api/hats/hat_id` To be able to delete a hat from the database you would use this route to be able to do that.

 ## How to use this repo